 Seeking Help for Those With Suicidal Ideations

 Understanding suicide can be difficult, but it is essential to be empathic and nonjudgmental towards those who struggle with suicidal thoughts.
 If you or a loved one is experiencing suicidal thoughts or feelings, you are not alone.
 The National Suicide Prevention Lifeline can be reached 24 hours a day, every day, at 1-800-273-8255.
 And don’t be scared to reach out for help.
-Therapy can be extremely useful in showing people that things are never as hopeless as they may seem.
+In-person or online therapy can be extremely useful in showing people that things are never as hopeless as they may seem.